Energy-Saving-Trust/Design-System/README.md

 ## How to use Design System in your project

-Coming soon: Guidance on how to start using Design System in your code editor.
+Coming soon: Guidance on how to start using the Design System in your code editor.

 ## Prototyping resources and tools